International Travel Packing List: Your Guide for a Stress-Free Trip

 You’re allowed one carry-on bag and one personal item such as a handbag or backpack.
 Be sure to bring important and valuable pieces with you and do not check them in your luggage.

 I typically travel with a carry-on roller suitcase or large duffle, and this travel backpack.
+(I love this travel backpack so much, I even wrote a review on it!)
 I put my travel documents and things I’m likely to reach for the most during my flight in my backpack (my computer, a book, noise-canceling headphones, etc) and then other items in my larger carry-on bag.

 Travel documents